DLR-RM/RAFCON/doc/tutorials.rst

    Thus click on it and check "is start state" in the top of the State Editor.
 This creates a transition from the entry point of the root to the entry point of "Sing".
-The easiest way to create the remaining transitions is to first click on an outcome and then click on the target state.
+The easiest way to create the remaining transitions is to first left click on an outcome and, while holding the left mouse pressed, dragging the mouse over the income of the target state and release the mouse button there.
    This creates a transition starting from the outcome and going to the entry point of the state.
 The starting transition can be created in the same manner.
+Also waypoints for transitions can be created.
+   In the default GUI (gaphas) waypoints can only be created after the transition has been created.
+   Select any transition then click on the grey square and move it.
+Two new square emerge that can be modified accordingly.
-You can set transition waypoints in between by clicking on the desired position within the container while creating the transition.
+   In the OpenGL GUI, you can set transition waypoints by clicking on the desired position within the container state while creating the transition.
 Later, you can add/remove waypoints by clicking on the desired position of the transition.
 By this, you can
    e. g. draw transitions around other states.
    Another possibility to create transitions is the State Editor again.
-In the lower half of the Logical Linkage widget, new transitions can be created by a click on "Add" (or using +A if the focus is on the transition list).
-The widget tries to guess on which transition to create, but you can edit the origin and target by clicking on the field in the appropriate column.
+In the lower half of the Logical Linkage widget, new transitions can be created by a click on "Add" (or using Ctrl+A if the focus is on the transition list).
+The widget tries to guess on which transition to create, but you can edit the origin and target with the dropdown list in the appropriate column.
 We need four transitions.
 One from "Sing" to "Decimate bottles", then one from "Decimate bottles" to "Count bottles", one from "Count bottles" outcome ">0" back to "Sing" and finally one from